- Where do I start if we have a big, existing website?

 We do use software but not the kind that automatically produces a final audit report.
 This is not to belittle such automated auditing tools, but organizations such as the W3C and OAST have good reason to insist that trained humans are the way to go.
 We believe software tools should empower humans who do the accessibility analysis and recommendations.
-We use a collection of 17 different software tools to help our analysts audit websites, to make them efficient and thorough but not mindless.
+We use a collection of 17 different software tools to help our analysts audit websites and remediate PDFs, to make them efficient and thorough but not mindless.

 - What is the first thing I should do to make my website accessible?